 That’s why my morning rituals are so important to me.
 They allow me to wake up, hit the ground running, and shift straight into executing efficiently and effectively.
 With mundane decisions on autopilot, I don’t have to worry about decision fatigue or getting mired in choices that drain me.
 Instead, I save my mental and physical energy for the good stuff: creating, connecting, problem solving, and more.

-This year is when I got serious about including exercise and mediation into my mornings.
+This year is when I got serious about including exercise and meditation into my mornings.

 The meditation has had a huge impact on my ability to concentrate and on my well-being in general.
 I feel less frazzled.